knative/community/elections/2021-SC-EU/enduser.md

 **Nomination**

-If you want to stand for election for a Contributor Seat, open a PR against the [knative/community repository](https://github.com/knative/community) to include your candidate profile in the `/elections/2021-SC-EU` folder, with the following filename format:
+If you want to stand for election for End User Seat, open a PR against the [knative/community repository](https://github.com/knative/community) to include your candidate profile in the `/elections/2021-SC-EU` folder, with the following filename format: